 These nutrients are essential for eye health.

-Moringa has been shown to improve vision in people with Vitamin A deficiency.
+Moringa has been shown to improve vision in people with vitamin A deficiency.

-6. Moringa Lowers Blood Sugar Levels
+6. May Lower Blood Sugar Levels

 Moringa leaves are a natural galactagogue, which means they help promote lactation in nursing mothers.